 Design, fabricate and install a new galvanized steel catwalk for access to service doors on both generators.The intent of this landings, stairs, guardrails and handrails at each service door.

 General Contractor to carry a $100,000 Allowance for latent conditions, to be used with sole discretion of Comcast.
+How many satellite dishes and foundations need to be removed and backfilled--- (Four)?
+This would include SAT coax, AC power, bonding and natural gas piping including rerouting these services to remaining dishes depending upon the ones being removed.
+Which dishes are to be removed --- Dish number: 9,10,13 and 14), which can be abandoned in place--- Dish # 11,12,15,and 16, which need to be relocated---#5 search dish to position #8 and which ones need to be refed --- zero.
+There is a site plan available with numbers--- yes attached with bid request package.

 Repair other site work finishes which will be affected.
 Sidewalks, asphalt paving, striping, concrete curbs, gravel surfacing, striping, landscaping, irrigation, possibly gate power and controls.

 Accomodate all landscaping and irrigation requirements to meet the City of Troutdale’s requirements.

 All exterior walls and ceilings must meet a 2 hour fire rating per Comcast standards.